SSENSE/node-cucumber-testrail-sync/docs/configuration.md

 There are other possible options:

-  * __overwrite__: Toggle the local .feature file overwrite OR remote test case overwrite if the local Gherkins doesn't match the Gherkins from TestRail.
+  * __overwrite__: Toggle the local .feature file overwrite _OR_ remote test case overwrite if the local Gherkin doesn't match the Gherkin from TestRail.

   ```js
   overwrite: {